NathanJepson/WDAC-Framework/README.md

 Microsoft maintains a project called the "WDAC Wizard" which can be used to create and modify WDAC policies, but it doesn't have the automation that I would like, especially when I urgently need to block or allow something quickly.

 ## Known Issues
+- There is currently an issue with using `Merge-TrustedWDACRules` in certain scenarios (including when merging FilePublisher rules).
+The error is:
+`System.Management.Automation.RuntimeException: Cannot bind parameter 'Rules'.
+Cannot convert value "Microsoft.SecureBoot.UserConfig.Rule" to type "Microsoft.SecureBoot.UserConfig.Rule".
+Error: "Cannot convert hashtable to an object of the following type: Microsoft.SecureBoot.UserConfig.Rule.
+Hashtable-to-Object conversion is not supported in constrained language mode, restricted language mode or a Data section.`
-- There is currently an issue with using `Merge-TrustedWDACRules` with FilePublisher rules, but there is a workaround if you import the module and run the cmdlet in a trusted PowerShell script.
+There is a workaround if you import the module into a trusted PowerShell script and run the cmdlet in the same script.
 (Rather than in the PowerShell console.)
 If you can find a way to fix this, let me know.

 - Additionally, I haven't yet implemented a way to successfully implement custom comments for file-publisher rules.